kosso/applauncher-issue/README.md

 -----------------

+#### sample app id

+`com.kosso.applauncherissue`

+- To test this app, please ensure you have both the Twitter/X & Facebook apps installed on iOS and Android test devices.

 This sample app will use the documented `AppLauncher.canOpenUrl()` method to test to see if the Twitter/X and Facebook apps are installed on iOS and Android.
 The results are shown in the app window.